vmware-archive/ansible-module-vcloud-director/docs/index.md

 <li>api_version - (Optional) - Pyvcloud API version</li>
 <li>verify_ssl_certs - (Optional) - true to enforce to verify ssl certificate for each requests else false</li>
 <li>vdc_name - name of the new org vdc</li>
-<li>vdc_org_name - name of the organization the new vdc associated with</li>
+<li>vdc_org_name - associated organization name with the new vdc</li>
 <li>provider_vdc_name - The name of an existing provider vdc</li>
 <li>description - description of the new org vdc</li>
 <li>allocation_model - allocation model used by this vdc.
 Accepted values are 'AllocationVApp', 'AllocationPool' or 'ReservationPool'</li>
 <li>cpu_units - unit for compute capacity allocated to this vdc.
-Accepted values are 'MHz' or 'GHz'</li>
+Accepted values are 'MHz' or 'GHz'.
+Default value is 'MHz'</li>
-<li>cpu_allocated - capacity that is committed to be available</li>
+<li>cpu_allocated - capacity that is committed to be available.
+Default value is 1</li>
-<li>cpu_limit - capacity limit relative to the value specified for allocation</li>
+<li>cpu_limit - capacity limit relative to the value specified for allocation.
+Default value is 1</li>
 <li>mem_units - unit for memory capacity allocated to this vdc.
-Acceptable values are 'MB' or 'GB'</li>
+Acceptable values are 'MB' or 'GB'.
+Default value is 'MB'</li>
-<li>mem_allocated - memory capacity that is committed to be available</li>
+<li>mem_allocated - memory capacity that is committed to be available..
+Default value is 1</li>
-<li>mem_limit - memory capacity limit relative to the value specified for allocation</li>
+<li>mem_limit - memory capacity limit relative to the value specified for allocation.
+Default value is 1</li>
 <li>nic_quota - maximum number of virtual NICs allowed in this vdc.
 Defaults to 0, which specifies an unlimited number</li>
 <li>network_quota - maximum number of network objects that can be deployed in this vdc.
 Defaults to 0, which means no networks can be deployed</li>
 <li>vm_quota - maximum number of VMs that can be created in this vdc.
 Defaults to 0, which specifies an unlimited number</li>